OrnellaAsp/docs/docsrc/sf.md

 #### Payment scenarios

-Basic actions on the data in Salesforce:
+Basic actions on the data in Salesforce:<br/>
 (a) Create new Authorisation row<br/>
 (b) Update existing Authorisation row<br/>
 (c) Create a new Payment row<br/>